DavisQBio/semester-biology/nav/about.md

 The site is built using [Jekyll](http://jekyllrb.com/) with the [Hyde](http://hyde.getpoole.com/) theme from [Poole](http://getpoole.com/) and icons from [Font Awesome](http://fontawesome.io) by Dave Gandy.

+#### Contact

+If you have any questions, please contact Robert Furrow: refurrow AT ucdavis DOT edu.